majesityreal/CheeseburgerKing/README.md

 # CheeseburgerKing
-C game I'm making for CS2261 for the GBA
+C game I'm making for the GBA